heejipark/Web-Technology/README.md

-# CSCI571 Web Technology
+# Web Technology 🌱

-Student: Hee JI Park
+Student: Hee JI Park <br>
 This is main page for assignments!

 Note that https://heejipark.github.io/ is my personal portfolio site, so please add '/CSCI571/' at the end of the link!

-- My GitHub main link for assignments     : https://heejipark.github.io/CSCI571/
+- Main Github link only for assignments  : https://heejipark.github.io/CSCI571/
-- My GitHub link that contains four links : https://heejipark.github.io/CSCI571/HelloThisIsHeeJiPark
+- GitHub link that contains four links   : https://heejipark.github.io/CSCI571/HelloThisIsHeeJiPark

-If you want to check my assignments, plesase use the second link!
-You can find the other 4 links in the link above.
+If you want to check my assignments, please use the second link!
+You can find the other 4 links in the link above. <br>
 Thank you!